rhaiscript/book/src/engine/optimize/index.md

 Constants Propagation
 --------------------

-Constants propagation can be used to remove dead code:
+[Constants] propagation is used to remove dead code:

 ```rust , no_run
 const ABC = true;